specialunderwear/as3-callatevent/readme.rst

     callAtEvent(aClosure).on(context).using([paramToAClosure, ...]);

-    // or when aClosure does not need any parameters: callAtEvent(aClosure).on(context);
+    // or when aClosure does not have any parameters: callAtEvent(aClosure).on(context);

 The ``on`` part is only available when the function passed to ``callAtEvent`` can be